 iPhone 4 : location componants

-Our friends iFixit were dissected as usual the first device in their hands.
+Our friends iFixit dissected as usual the first device in their hands.
 Here are the results of their investigations.

 The location chipsets of the iPhone 4

-• Option unit BCM4329 combo WiFi 802.11n/Bluetooth 2.1 EDR and FM receiver
+• The module BCM4329 802.11n/Bluetooth 2.1+EDR and FM receiver combo

-• The A-GPS chipset Broadcom BCM4750, once again prefered to Infineon competing chipset.
+• The Broadcom A-GPS chipset BCM4750, once again prefered to Infineon competing chipset.

-Modules BCM4329 and BCM4750 on the motherboard (Source iFixit)
+BCM4329 and BCM4750 modules on the motherboard (Source iFixit)

 In addition, we find out :